freebsdgirl/kirishima-home-ai/architecture.md

 - **UPS required for AI server** (network UPS already in place).
 - **Rack-mountable UPS planned** for power protection & clean setup.
 - **Placement must allow for proper cooling & ventilation.**

 ---

+## **5️⃣ Home Assistant Configuration Management**
+✅ **AI managing HA configuration is planned for future implementation.**
+✅ **Home Assistant is moving away from YAML, which may affect AI control methods.**
+✅ **User will investigate the `.config` directory inside HA to determine how configuration is stored.**
+✅ **If YAML remains, AI can modify files directly; if HA shifts to UI-based settings, AI will need API-driven configuration changes.**

+---

+## **6️⃣ AI-Driven Automation Learning & Refinement**
+✅ **AI detects patterns via InfluxDB logs and suggests automation rules.**
+✅ **AI only modifies automations it originally created unless explicitly told otherwise.**
+✅ **AI confirms major behavior shifts before adjusting automations.**
+✅ **Rejected automations (and reasons) are stored to refine future suggestions.**

+---